 Apologies for absence –

-1 – Notes from the previous meeting were agreed as an accurate record with an amendment of the name Councillor Kevin Brooks.
+1 – Notes from the previous meeting were agreed as an accurate record.
 They were signed by Brenda Little

 2 – Chair’s report

 Brenda Little presented a report on the Friends of Winsford Gardens/Penge Green Community Group activities for the period July 2017 – June 2018.
 The main points to note were:

 3- Treasurer’s report